 According to the recent census, Argentina has a population of 40,091,359 with the majority of the people living in the large and developed cities of Buenos Aires, Cordoba, Mendoza, and Rosario.
 Around 25% of the population is are under 15 years while 11% are above the age of 65 years.
 Argentina is one of the countries with the lowest birth and population growth rates but also have a fairly low infant mortality rate.
 The life expectancy is at 76 years while the mean age is 30 years.
 Below are some of the Argentina cities and their population composition.

-Buenos Aires is the biggest city in Argentina and the name means clear air.
-Buenos Aires is on the western shores of Rio de la Plata.
-Most people confuse Buenos Aires the city and Buenos Aires the province.
-It is worth noting that the city is not part of the province.
-In fact, the city was federalized and removed from Buenos Aires Province in 1880.
-Buenos Aires is among the best cities in Latin America and ranks 81st in the whole world.
-It s popularity has seen it receive more visitors than any other city in South America and it is top tourist destination due to its rich cultural life and the European style architecture.
-In the census carried out in 2010, Buenos Aires had a population of 2,776,138 people within the town while the population of Greater Buenos Aires was 13,147,638 people.
+Buenos Aires is the biggest city in Argentina by population.
+Buenos Aires is on the western shores of the Rio de la Plata.
+The city is a top tourist destination due to its rich cultural life and the European style of architecture.
+In the census carried out in 2010, Buenos Aires had a metro population of 13,834,000.
 The population of Buenos Aires consists of 17% under the age of 15 while 22% are aged above 60 years.
-Buenos Aires is dived into neighborhoods or barrios for administrative purposes.
+Buenos Aires is divided into neighborhoods or barrios for administrative purposes.

-Cordoba is located at the center of Argentina in the foothills of Sierras Chicas.
-Cordoba is the capital of Córdoba Province and the second most populous city in Argentina with a population of 1,613,211 which is 41% of the whole population of Cordoba province.
-The majority of Cordoba's population is Italian Argentinean and Galician.
-The transport systems in Cordoba consist of trolleybuses, trains, buses, and taxis.
-Cordoba has numerous industries including Renault and Volkswagen car industrial facilities.
+Córdoba is located at the center of Argentina in the foothills of Sierras Chicas.
+Córdoba is the capital of Córdoba Province and the second most populous city in Argentina with a population of 1,519,000.
+Córdoba has numerous industries including Renault and Volkswagen car industrial facilities.
 Cordoba is also a rich agricultural area and the country's primary producer of farm machinery, and a technological center.
 All of these economic benefits and the excellent education centers have continued to attract more people to Cordoba

 Other Major Argentine Cities